ankane/authtrail/README.md

 ## Data Protection

 Protect the privacy of your users by encrypting fields that contain personal information, such as `identity` and `ip`. [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) is great for this.
-Use [blind_index](https://github.com/ankane/blind_index) if you need to query fields.
+Use [blind_index](https://github.com/ankane/blind_index) so you can still query the fields.

 ```ruby
 class LoginActivity < ApplicationRecord